-Fig. 1-Line Seizure
+Fig. 1 - Line Seizure

-4. BASIC OPERATION OF SELECTOR CIRCUIT
+4.00 BASIC OPERATION OF SELECTOR CIRCUIT

-as described in 3.
+4.01 Relays A and B have previously been operated as described in 3.00.
 As each digit is dialed, relay A releases and reoperates in unison with the dial pulses.
 Slow release relay B remains operated during dialing.
 As the A relay pulses, a ground is connected to the rotary magnet causing the selector switch to step in unison with the dialed pulses.